 Working to protect the local area

-The construction and ongoing presence of the Cleve Hill Substation will have a major impact on the local community and environment.
+The construction and ongoing presence of the Cleve Hill Substation has an impact on the local community and environment.
 We’re committed to working closely with local people and continually monitor the area’s ecology to make sure we identify and minimise the project’s effects on the local area.

 Before we started building at Cleve Hill, we undertook detailed environmental surveys to assess and understand London Array’s potential impacts on a range of key areas.
 The surveys looked at everything from the local archaeology, ecology and geotechnical investigations, to UXO assessments to check for unexploded World War II munitions.